LeonardPuettmann/lazy-nlp/README.md

 ## What you need

-To use this library, all you need it two things:
+To use this library, all you need to do is:
-- A list containing texts
+- Have a list containing texts
-- A list containing all the possible labels you want to assign
+- Have a second list containing all the possible labels you want to assign
+- `pip install -r requirements.txt`

 ## Quickstarts